ocadotechnology/aimmo/README.md

 * Run the same command to update all the images.

 #### Interacting with the cluster
-* `kubectl` and `minikube` (both in the `test-bin` folder, note that this is not on your PATH) can be used to interact with the cluster.
+* `kubectl` and `minikube` can be used to interact with the cluster.
 * Running either command without any options will give the most useful commands.
-* `minikube dashboard` to open the kubernetes dashboard in your def
+* `minikube dashboard` to open the kubernetes dashboard in your browser.

 ## Testing Locally
 *`./all_tests.py` will run all tests (note that this is several pages of output).